|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 These real estate considerations point to the wisdom of Ontario Hydro in establishing during the 1970s major thermal electricity generation sites at Bruce, Darlington, Nanticoke and Pickering and in laying out major electricity transmission corridors in Ontario.
 Today the whole issue of nuclear reactor siting and long term electricity and thermal energy transmission corridor planning needs to be revisited.

-(a) To make economic sense a FNR must be able to reliably supply electricity, heat and cooling in urban markets in ratios that vary over time.
+(a) To make economic sense a FNR must be able to reliably supply electricity and heat in urban markets in ratios that vary over time.
 To provide district heating FNRs must be sited in the middle of major cities which means that the FNRs must have no public safety issues that could impact persons outside the reactor site.
 Such FNRs must incorporate a range of passive safety features that do not exist in current power reactors.

 (b) Such FNRs must tolerate almost any credible malevolent attack or act of God without causing a significant public safety problem.

-(e) A related issue is the prevailing end user electricity rate structure.
+(f) A related issue is the prevailing end user electricity rate structure.
 Much of the value of nuclear power as compared to intermittent wind and solar power lies in the dependability of nuclear electricity generation.
-In order for nuclear power to make financial sense to both suppliers and end users the electricity rate structure must properly reflect the value of kVA as compared to a kWhe.
-In the province of Ontario there are presently many retail electricity rate problems and there is almost no energy storage because the present retail electricity price plans charge too much per kWhe and too little per kW or kVA.
+In order for nuclear power to make financial sense to both suppliers and end users the electricity rate structure must properly reflect the value of a dependable kVA as compared to a kWhe.
+In the province of Ontario there are presently many retail electricity rate problems and there is almost no energy storage because the present retail electricity price plans charge too much per kWhe and too little per kWe or kVAe.

 Fixing this problem is generally opposed by Canadian Banks and like financial institutions because it could potentially reduce their security.
 Governments must come to the realization that preventing climate change is more important than providing ultra high security to banks and like financial institutions that provide mortgages and lines of credit registered on property title.